 Subject to the provisions in the last sentence of this rule, where in the case of a Member or person claiming through such a Member, the Directors of the Credit Union are satisfied after considering appropriate medical evidence that such a Member or person is mentally incapable of managing their own affairs and are also satisfied that no person has been duly appointed to administer their property on their behalf and it is deemed just and expedient to do so by the Board of Directors, the Credit Union may pay the amount of any shares, loans and deposits belonging to such Member or person to any person who they judge proper to receive it on their behalf.
 This rule shall not apply where such a Member or person is a patient under the Mental Health 1983 and any subsequent amendments made under the Mental Health Act 2007 or under the Mental Health (Care and Treatment) (Scotland) Act 2003.

-SEAL

-If the Credit Union has a seal, it shall only be used by the authority of the Board of Directors acting on behalf of the Credit Union.
-Every instrument to which the seal shall be attached shall be signed by a Director and countersigned by a second Director or the Secretary.

 AMENDMENTS TO RULES

 Amendments to Rules